 Another way to show results is to share client testimonials where your past clients have referenced the results they achieved while working with you.

-Guest blogging is a great way to position yourself as an expert; however, it can have an even more significant impact if you’re published on sites that already have high authority.
+Guest blogging is another great way for how to position yourself as an expert; however, it can have an even more significant impact if you’re published on sites that already have high authority.

 Research your market and industry and make a list of the high-traffic websites with large followings.